itsnotgunnar/zshrc-config/README.md

 - The API keys at the end of the file should be replaced with your actual API keys.

 - The `conda` command requires Anaconda to be installed on your system.
 You can download it from the [official website](https://www.anaconda.com/products/distribution) and follow the installation instructions there.
 For a minimal installation, consider using Miniconda instead.

-- The `yt-dlp` command requires the yt-dlp program.
-You can install it with `pip install yt-dlp`.

-- The `ack` command requires the ack tool.
-You can install it with `brew install ack` on macOS or `sudo apt install ack` on Linux.